 We recently discussed the opioid epidemic facing our nation, and the treatment options that are available.
-One that we highlighted was Suboxone.
-Suboxone is a narcotic, but it is also an effective treatment for opioid addiction, imitating the effects of opioids, while also reducing drug cravings.
+One that we highlighted was Opioid Treatment.
+Opioid Treatment is a narcotic, but it is also an effective treatment for opioid addiction, imitating the effects of opioids, while also reducing drug cravings.

 The treatment has been around for about 10 years, but it has become more widespread recently with the recent increase in opioid abuse and addiction.
 We believe it’s a viable tool for treating opioids, and that it’s essential to have all the information available to you before committing to this treatment.
 Below are some of the most frequently asked questions regarding this treatment plan:

 Opioid Treatment is actually two drugs: Buprenorphine and Naloxone.
 Buprenorphine is a narcotic, while Naloxone suppresses the opioid effects.

 Essentially, the Buprenorphine produces a similar chemical reaction in the brain as other opioids, but the Naloxone suppresses both the euphoric and withdrawal symptoms.
 This leaves the patient feeling relatively normal, avoiding the vicious cycle driven by withdrawal cravings and side effects.

 While all treatments can vary from patient to patient, there have been studies that demonstrate suboxone’s efficacy over intensive counseling.
 From our own anecdotal perspective, we see it as a highly viable treatment method particularly when combined with other methods, including counseling.

 Is Opioid Treatment Safe?